 APTNER pass - Design System

 APTNER, an IT company based in South Korea, focuses on enhancing residential convenience within apartment complexes.
-I improved the user experience of its service, APTNER pass, which allows residents to reserve communal spaces and amenities.

 ROLE